MoribundInstitute/ventriloquism-studio/README.md

 # 🎭 Ventriloquism Studio
 ### A Moribund Institute Project

 **Ventriloquism Studio** is a simple but powerful tool that turns a still photo into a talking puppet.
 By using sound recordings, the app automatically makes the puppet's mouth move in sync with the voice.
-It was built for the **Moribund Institute** to help nerds make goofy educational Monty-Python-esque videos.
+It was built for the **Moribund Institute** to help creators make educational videos with a touch of Monty Python-esque absurdity.

 ![Ventriloquism Studio Interface](src/assets/screenshot-main.png)